brucemack/Tachometer/README.md

 Tachometer
 ==========

-Arduino program for a Go Kart engine tachometer.
+An Arduino program for a simple Go Kart engine tachometer.
 Analog input comes from a capacitive pick-up on the spark plug wire (one cylinder engine).
+DSP is used to convert the analog signal to a tach readout.

 Maximum reading is 128 RPS, or 7,680 RPM.